ALGORITHM2025

 Waiting for input.

 Step 4.
-The inverse is recovered by bounded search in subpolynomial time.
+The inverse — recovering $(x, y)$ from $n$ — is computed by a bounded search that runs in subpolynomial time.

 $n \in \mathbb{N}:$